Analytics, aggregate measurements, and KPI modeling

 KPI modeling and customization

 In AX 2012 and earlier versions, KPIs and business indicators had to be modeled by using native SQL Server development tools.
 Although users could pin a KPI or business indicator to a Role Center by using the Business Overview Web Part, they could not modify a KPI definition, such as the goal.
-In Dynamics AX, users can use a rich client form to modify a KPI definition that was built and shipped by a developer.
+In Finance and Operations, users can use a rich client form to modify a KPI definition that was built and shipped by a developer.
 Users can also define new KPIs by using the aggregate data that is contained in aggregate measurements.
 A developer can model a KPI definition in Microsoft Visual Studio and ship it to a customer, either as a project or together with an independent software vendor (ISV) solution.
 After a KPI is defined, users can customize it at run time.